Liselotte Neumann: Ladies European Tour

+LPGA Tour

 Neumann became a member of the LPGA Tour in 1988, after tying fourth at the LPGA Tour Final Qualifying Tournament in late 1987.

 At the 1988 U.S. Women's Open at Baltimore Country Club, Five Farms, Baltimore, Maryland, July 21–24, at 22 years of age, Neumann led wire-to-wire in just her 16th LPGA Tour tournament, setting a new tournament first-round record 67 and 72-hole record 277, becoming the first Swedish major winner, male or female, as well as the first Swedish tournament winner on the LPGA Tour or the PGA Tour.
 She became the fifth non-U.S.-winner and the second youngest (by two months to Catherine Lacoste in 1967) in the 43-year history of the championship.
 She was voted 1988 LPGA Tour Rookie of the Year and earned her second Swedish Golfer of the Year award.

 In total she won thirteen times on the LPGA Tour.
 The 1988 U.S. Women's Open remains her only LPGA major, but she won the Women's British Open in 1994, when it was recognised as a major championship by the Ladies European Tour, but not by the LPGA Tour.
 She also finished second five times in three other major championships.

 Her best finish on the LPGA Tour money list is third in 1994.
 She also finished top ten in 1996, 1997 and 1998.

 Throughout her career on the LPGA Tour, she continued to play on the Ladies European Tour, as well as in Asia and Australia.
 She won five times in Japan and the 1995 Women's Australian Open.
 Her victory in the 1994 Women's British Open made her the fifth player to win both British and U.S. Open titles, joining Laura Davies, Jane Geddes, Betsy King and Patty Sheehan.
 This accomplishment was later also achieved by Alison Nicholas, Pak Se-ri, Karrie Webb, Inbee Park and Ariya Jutanugarn.
 In 1994 Neumann topped the LET Order of Merit, was voted Golf Worlds Most Improved Golfer and awarded Swedish Golfer of the Year for the third time.

-Neumann played in the European Solheim Cup team against United States, six times in a row, 1990, 1992, 1994, 1996, 1998, and 2000.
+Neumann played in the European Solheim Cup team against United States, six times in a row: in 1990, 1992, 1994, 1996, 1998, and 2000.
 She captained the team to victory in August, 2013 at Colorado Golf Club in Parker, Colorado, the first time team Europe won the cup on foreign soil, and the first time Europe won consecutive cups.
 Neumann won the Women's World Cup of Golf for Sweden in 2006 with Annika Sörenstam.